Jason-Les/python-psbt/README.md

 Note that these test vectors are not exhaustive.

+If you want some help in understanding a serialized PSBT, I made this iterative color-coded breakdown of the different test vectors: https://docs.google.com/document/d/1BUTC3dh89kaxJbjUUD-nb8WLZ4SBvd15ZdgMlZrx0f4/edit

 ## Use

 Instantiate either a Creator, Updater, Signer, Combiner, Input Finalizer or Transaction Extractor